Jumaruba/jtimesched/docs/03_assignment/03_assignment.md

         - H3: `hours` < 0
         - H4: `hours.len` <= 0 (there is no negative length so this category only includes the case where `hours.len` == 0)
         - H5: `hours` component doesn't exist *e.g. "4:4"*

-&nbsp;&nbsp;&nbsp;&nbsp;
+&emsp;

-: By combining all the categories above, we arrive to the following categories:
+    By combining all the categories above, we arrive to the following categories:
     - E1: `strTime` is `null`;
     - E2: `strTime` is an empty `String`;
     - `strTime` has a valid format: